 I decided Maslow’s pyramidal hierarchy of needs needed an update.
 Pyramids are just too… safe.
 Solid.
 Architectural.
 Like people can just decide to move up a level, and if they tried really hard and climbed a few steps, they could.
 I reckon an iceberg is a better metaphor for the human condition.
 Slippery, unforgiving, and for the most part, […]Read more "Maslow’s Iceberg of Needs"

 All the way back in SeptemberÂ 2014, shortly after the nail-biting nervousness of getting into the final of the Hack4Good Global Climate Challenge, I got a tentative email from Dan Cunningham, organiser extraordinaire of Hack4Good, about whether I’d like to be involved in a little project he was helping put together.
-Six or seven of our […]Read more "An app for Ebola?"
+Six or seven of our rag-tag group of […]Read more "An app for Ebola?"

 One fashion design website lead to another – with a different twist.
 Production Mode is “committed to fair trade pracÂtices including transÂparency throughout our supply chain, paying living wages to the weavers, tanners, cutters and stitchers who produce our prodÂucts, and to reducing our enviÂronÂmental impact.
 It is our goal that these values become the norm rather than […]Read more "Production Mode – sustainable fashion"

 Well, hello there!
 Long time no see.
 Yeah.
 Sorry about the year-long hiatus, I had to get some stuff sorted out.
 Anyway, I’m now living in Lancaster in the UK’s frozen North (winter is coming), and I have a job as an actual designer!
 How exciting.
-I’ll update you on some of the projects I’ve […]Read more "We promise"
+I’ll update you on some of the projects I’ve been working on […]Read more "We promise"